September 25, 2018

 A religious studies major can take you many places, not only into ordained ministry.

 Caitlin Newman '09 Thistle is one who took a different path—to a career in global health.
-Thistle currently serves as a technical advisor in the population and reproductive health office of the U.S. Agency for International Development's Bureau of Global Health.
-The office works to increase access to reproductive health services, including voluntary family planning, in developing countries.
+Thistle currently serves as a family planning and reproductive health research advisor in the population and reproductive health office of the U.S. Agency for International Development's Bureau of Global Health.
+The office works to enable men and women to decide freely for themselves the number, timing and spacing of their children.

 Thistle, who also majored in business administration, says Susquehanna gave her the critical thinking, reading, and writing skills to succeed in international development.